Dominique Lord: Research work

 Lord conducts fundamental work in highway safety.
 He is known to have developed the theory for characterizing the crash process from the mathematical perspective and detailing the negative effects related to using data characterized by small sample sizes and low sample mean on modeling crash data with the negative binomial model, the Poisson-lognormal model, and several crash-severity models.
 He also advanced the knowledge in quantifying the influences of site selection and regression-to-the-mean (RTM) biases when conducting before-after studies.
 His team has developed the negative binomial-Lindley (NB-L) model for analyzing crash or any other types of data characterized with excess zero observations.
 Along with Dr. Soheil Sohrabi, they conceived the basic framework for identifying the safest paths in route planning applications for smart phones.
 A patent application is currently under review.
-His Google Scholar citation stands at 19,100+ with an h-index=63, and published 170 peer-reviewed publications in academic journals (as of March 2025).
+His Google Scholar citation stands at 19,830+ with an h-index=65, and published 183 peer-reviewed publications in academic journals (as of February 2026).

 Academic recognitions

 Lord has been identified as one of the researchers who had an important impact in highway safety research.
 He was ranked among the top 5 most cited authors in the Journal Accident Analysis and Prevention, and was also ranked in the top 5 in the field of accident analysis according to ScholarGPS.
-Furthermore, the Stanford University/Elsevier Data Repository ranking of scholars has listed him in the top 2% over the last six years.
+Furthermore, the Stanford University/Elsevier Data Repository ranking of scholars has listed him in the top 2% over the last seven years.
 He has been the recipient of the CUTC-ARTBA New Faculty Award, the D. Grant Mickle Award, and the New Investigator Award for Non-intentional Injuries by the Centers for Disease Control and Prevention (CDC).

 Lord has been interviewed by the media about his work and important issues in highway safety.
 In 2014, he conducted a study on the safety effects of red-light cameras in Chicago on behalf of the Chicago Tribune.
 He has been a contributor to the Toronto Star, Radio Health Journal, and other print/radio media.